 That's the truth, and there was no question about that in Abraham Lincoln’s mind.
 When he delivered his second inaugural address on March 4, 1865, at the end of the Civil War, he said that slavery was “the cause of the war."

-Obviously Stephens proudly claimed that a lie was the truth because Southern "Christian" preachers had been say that for generations, and he may have actually believed it.
-And even today some white racists in America still believe the lie and yet claim to be Christians.
+Moral truth?
+Yes, that's what the religious and political leaders of the South claimed as they thumped their bible and claimed that "The Word of God" authorized slavery.
+And obviously Stephens proudly claimed that a lie was the truth because Southern "Christian" preachers had been say that for generations, and he may have actually believed it.
+And even today some white racists in America still believe the lie as they claim to be Christians.

 However, this article is comprehensive, covering not only the Civil War and its causes that go back to 1619 in Jamestown Colony when slavery was introduced and "legitimized" by the wealthy British Anglican Christian aristocrats who had settled there and established plantations.
 It also covers all its subsequent consequences following the war and all the way into the 1950s, '60s and '70s, and even to the present day – which are not only about racism but also about the idea that the early Articles of Confederation were superior to the U.S. Constitution that replace them.